Jakobie10/My-Portfolio/04-projects/malco-business-intelligence-dashboard/README.md

 The proposed Business Intelligence solution addresses these challenges by transforming raw operational data into clear, interactive visualizations that enhance transparency, improve reporting efficiency, and support data-driven decision-making across the organization.

----

-## Project Objectives

-The primary objectives of this project were to:

-- Design an interactive Business Intelligence dashboard to monitor fleet operations and logistics performance.
-- Consolidate operational data from inventory, fuel usage, maintenance, and procurement into a centralized reporting solution.
-- Track key performance indicators (KPIs) that support operational and strategic decision-making.
-- Improve visibility into spare parts inventory, lubricant stock levels, and Automotive Gas Oil (AGO) consumption.
-- Identify operational trends, inefficiencies, and opportunities for cost optimization through data visualization.
-- Reduce reliance on manual spreadsheet reporting by providing automated, interactive dashboards.
-- Demonstrate practical Business Intelligence skills using Microsoft Power BI, with dashboard concepts adaptable to Tableau.
-- Deliver actionable business insights that improve operational efficiency, resource planning, and management reporting.

----

-## My Role

-As the Business Intelligence Analyst for this project, I was responsible for designing and developing an interactive reporting solution that transformed operational data into actionable business insights.

-My responsibilities included:

-- Identifying business requirements and key performance indicators (KPIs) for fleet operations.
-- Collecting and organizing operational data from inventory, fuel consumption, maintenance, procurement, and logistics activities.
-- Cleaning and preparing datasets to ensure data quality and consistency.
-- Developing interactive dashboards and visual reports using Microsoft Power BI, with designs adaptable to Tableau.
-- Creating meaningful charts, filters, and KPI cards that support management reporting.
-- Analyzing operational trends and identifying opportunities to improve efficiency and reduce costs.
-- Presenting business insights through intuitive data visualizations that support informed decision-making.
-- Documenting dashboard functionality and reporting processes for future maintenance and enhancement.

 - ---